-Over the past few years, many women have been injured by the ParaGard copper intrauterine device (IUD).
-The Food and Drug Administration (FDA) has received thousands of reports of ParaGard arms breaking off and becoming lodged in the affected women’s uteruses.
-The only way to remove ParaGard after the arm breaks is surgery, which can lead to a number of potential complications.
+Over the past few years, many women have been injured by the Paragard copper intrauterine device (IUD).
+The Food and Drug Administration (FDA) has received thousands of reports of Paragard breakage.

 Defective Medical Devices Attorneys in New York City

-Our firm has decades of experience litigating cases involving defective medical devices, including birth control devices, and is investigating claims involving injuries caused by ParaGard IUD arm breaks.
-Contact us online today by filling out the contact form on this page or by telephone at (888) 260-0473 to speak with a knowledgeable New York defective medical device attorney.
+Our firm has decades of experience litigating birth control devices and is investigating claims made arising from Paragard IUD Injury.
+Contact us today online by filling out the contact form on this page, or by telephone at (888) 260-0473 to speak with a knowledgeable New York defective medical device attorney.

-A 2014 MedSun report indicated that both arms of the ParaGard system were missing when doctors attempted to remove the device six years and five months after it was placed.
+- A 2014 MedSun report indicated that both arms of the Paragard system were missing when doctors attempted to remove the device 6.5 years after it was placed.
 A sonogram indicated that the arms of the device had become embedded in the woman’s uterine tissue.

-The following is a list of surgical complications women have suffered as a result of ParaGard arm breakages, based on FDA reports and lawsuit filings, which include hospitalizations, general authorization:
+The following is a list based on FDA reports and lawsuit filings, which include hospitalizations, general authorization: